INTERVIEW-China official blames Fed for global market rout, not yuan

 The yuan's inclusion in the International Monetary Fund's currency basket, known as Special Drawing Rights (SDR), will help ease a shortage of liquidity globally, but may not happen for another 20 years due to China's sustained current account surplus, Yao said.

 "China's high savings rate means China cannot provide liquidity to the world via the current account right now," he said.
-(Reporting by Kevin Yao in Beijing; Additional reporting by Jason Lange in Washington and Jonathan Spicer in New York; Editing by Ian Geoghegan and Chizu Nomiyama)
+(Reporting by Kevin Yao in Beijing; Additional reporting by Jason Lange in Washington; Editing by Ian Geoghegan and Chizu Nomiyama)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan